streamfold/rotel-docs/docs/aws-lambda-extension/overview.md

 [Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html#runtimes-supported)
 (`provided.al2023`).

-The _{version}_ field should match the integer value for the latest release on the [Releases](https://github.com/streamfold/rotel-lambda-extension/releases) page, for example `v12-alpha` should use `12` as the version.
+The _version_ field should match the integer value for the latest release on the [Releases](https://github.com/streamfold/rotel-lambda-extension/releases) page, for example `v12-alpha` should use `12` as the version.